By Seth Kubersky

 Disneyland Paris (France)

-As mentioned in the introduction, Disneyland Paris is operated by Euro Disney S.C.A., which is presently 76.7% the property of the Walt Disney Company.
-Disney is now in the process of purchasing most of the shares held by Kingdom Holding Company, upping its stake to 85.7%, and plans to secure 100% ownership of Disneyland Paris before the end of 2017.
+As mentioned in the introduction, Disneyland Paris is operated by Euro Disney S.C.A., which was previously only 76.7% the property of the Walt Disney Company.
+In June 2017, Disney completed the process of purchasing shares formerly held by Kingdom Holding Company, and announced that it had secured enough stock to implement a mandatory buy-out of the remainder, securing 100% ownership of Disneyland Paris for the first time as of June 19.

 Hong Kong Disneyland (Hong Kong/China)